medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 ## 3 Examples of a CareCommunication
 In this section, examples of Care Communication (New Message, New message with attachment and Reply message) are presented.
-<a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> is a simplified example of a new message, whereas <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> is a simplified example of a CareCommunication message which includes an attachment, recipient and sender as well as a reference to an encounter.
-Finally <a href="#Fig4" rel="noopener noreferrer"> Figure 4 </a> is a simplified example of a reply to the new message.
+<a href="#Fig2"> Figure 2 </a> is a simplified example of a new message, whereas <a href="#Fig3"> Figure 3 </a> is a simplified example of a CareCommunication message which includes an attachment, recipient and sender as well as a reference to an encounter.
+Finally <a href="#Fig4"> Figure 4 </a> is a simplified example of a reply to the new message.

-<a href="#Fig2" rel="noopener noreferrer"> Figure 2 </a> and <a href="#Fig4" rel="noopener noreferrer"> Figure 4 </a> both include the required content, whereas <a href="#Fig3" rel="noopener noreferrer"> Figure 3 </a> also includes some MustSupport elements that are not required.
+<a href="#Fig2"> Figure 2 </a> and <a href="#Fig4"> Figure 4 </a> both include the required content, whereas <a href="#Fig3"> Figure 3 </a> also includes some MustSupport elements that are not required.
 There is a difference between the required elements and MustSupport elements, as the required element always must be included in a message.
 MustSupport elements must be included if they are present in the sender's system, and the receiver must be able to handle the information if it is included.
 Thus, there is a discrepancy between the elements mentioned in the table above and the figures.
 More examples, including forward of CareCommunication and, for CareCommunication in both an XML and JSON format can be found on thew MedComCareCommunicationMessage profile.
 <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-carecommunication/StructureDefinition-medcom-careCommunication-message-examples.html" target="_blank">Click here to see all examples for MedComCareCommunicationMessage.</a>